MicrosoftDocs/azure-dev-docs/articles/ux-beta/django-postgresql-webapp/includes/django-postgresql-webapp/connect-postgres-to-app-azure-portal-2.md

     * *DBUSER* &rarr; The administrator user name used when you provisioned the database.
     * *DBPASS* &rarr; The administrator **secure password** you created earlier.

-1. Confirm you have the four settings and view the hidden values.
+1. Confirm you have four settings and view their hidden values.

 1. Select **Save** and to apply the settings.